Truck Driver Fatigue Lawyers Linden, NJ

-Seasoned Attorneys Representing Victims Injured in Serious Trucking Accidents in Woodbridge, Roselle, Trenton, and Throughout NJ
+Seasoned Attorneys Representing Victims Injured in Serious Trucking Accidents in Union County, Essex County, and Hudson County, NJ

 When a commercial truck driver has been on the road longer than allowed by the Federal Motor Carrier Safety Administration (FMCSA), an agency that regulates the truck industry, fatigue susceptibility increases.
 Fatigue and drowsiness may cause a driver to dangerously veer into other lanes and oncoming traffic, run off the road, or crash into stopped vehicles.
 Because of the sheer mass of heavy trucks, truck crashes typically cause devastating injuries and, too often, fatalities.
 According to the National Traffic Safety Board (NTSB), commercial truck driver fatigue is a factor in 20-40% of all truck crashes.

 If you were injured, or if a loved one was killed, in a New Jersey truck accident, CourtLaw’s experienced truck accident attorneys can help determine the cause of the accident and win monetary compensation for your injuries and loss.

 At CourtLaw, our experienced attorneys represent victims injured in accidents caused by truck driver fatigue in Middlesex County, Union County, Essex County, Hudson County, and everywhere else in New Jersey.